knaaptime/seg_networks/paper/introduction.md

 - econ and regional science use distance from the city center
     - ultimately about transport of goods (von thunen was based on an *agricultural economy* and moving crops from the ag hinterlands into the marketplace where people actually lived).
     - Transport connectivity is implicit, but models are high-level in the 1950s, and the abstraction works conceptually.
 Neither the theory or computational power exist yet to examine the role of better measurements of $W_{ij}$

 recents:
 - GIS, geography, and spatial econometrics concepts of spatial weights
-- multiscale and/or bespoke neighborhoods in geography and sociology (Hipp, van Ham, )
+- multiscale and/or bespoke neighborhoods in geography and sociology (@HIPP_2013, van Ham, )
 - street networks in empirical work
     - grannis shows social interactions are more frequent inside T-communities defined by street networks
     - Roberto uses street networks to measure segregation in a small-scale case study.